NalinDalal/modheshwari/README.md

 landing page and ui initiated

 what do next->
-1. add for role based auth via oauth, clerk, jwt since we have what no of users-> i think 4
+1. add for role based auth via oauth, jwt since we have what no of users-> i think 4
 Admin-> head of community{create by own}
 SubAdmin-> sub-head of community,